Staff Veterinarian, Rotating Internship

 About the opportunity

-The Rotating Internship position operates within the Faculty of Science’s veterinary teaching hospital in Camperdown.
-The faculty provides a range of undergraduate and postgraduate degree programs in veterinary and associated disciplines.
-The teaching hospital provides the clinical learning experience for veterinary students and staff engaged in professional training programs.
-The hospital is a commercial centre and provides a range of veterinary services to the public.
+The Staff Veterinarian - Rotating Internship position works within the Sydney School of Veterinary Science, which provides a range of undergraduate and postgraduate degree programs in veterinary and associated disciplines.
+The role will operate within the School's teaching hospital in Camperdown.
+The teaching hospital provides clinical learning experience for veterinary students and staff engaged in professional training programs as well as being a commercial centre and providing a range of veterinary services to the public.

-The rotating internship is designed to further develop the appointee’s skills in a range of disciplines, with a goal of preparing appointees for a future residency.
-Interns spend over 60% of their clinical rotations with the emergency and critical care service, and primarily have sole case responsibility after hours.
-The remaining time is divided evenly among anaesthesia, internal medicine, diagnostic imaging, and surgery with varying levels of case responsibility and opportunities to learn from registered specialists in multiple fields.
+The rotating internship is designed to further develop your skills in a range of disciplines, with a goal of preparing you for a future residency.
+From our last five cohorts, close to 50% have been placed in residencies, 15% in specialty internships and 10% in higher research programs.
+If successful, you will spend approximately 65-70% of your clinical rotations with the emergency and critical care service and will have sole case responsibility after hours.
+The remaining time will be divided among anesthesia, internal medicine, diagnostic imaging and surgery with varying levels of case responsibility as well as opportunities to learn from registered specialists in multiple fields.

 - provide clinical teaching and support to veterinary students in the veterinary teaching hospital

-- Degree in veterinary science registrable in NSW (or equivalent) and at least 12 months of experience in small animal clinical practice.
+- a degree in veterinary science registrable in NSW (or equivalent)

-- Demonstrated experience working in a busy service oriented environment.
+- experience working in a busy service-oriented environment

-- Ability to show initiative and manage competing deadlines.
+- the ability to show initiative and manage competing deadlines.

 How to apply